 Late afternoon we climbed up to the crater, smelled sulfur, and looked over all Aeolian Islands from the summit.
 I ruined my boots on the hot surface, but made it back to our boat finally.
 On July 11th we sailed southeast to Milazzo and moored at Marina Nettuno, where my old crew left and my daughter Sophie came on board and we had a welcome dinner at Al Bagatto.

 Next day westerly winds brought us back to Stromboli, where we joined an excursion to the summit of the vulcano in the evening.
 After a 4 hours climb we looked down in the glowing crater, experienced smashing explosions and rains of vulcanic ash.
 Climbing down through fields of ash, which was like skiing in snow, we arrived on board after midnight.
 We motored to our usual viewing place at the foot of Sciara del Fueco and enjoyed some more explosions with a good glas of Nero d'Avola.
 After some sleep at anchor north of Stromboli village we spent a day of rest at anchor in Zimari Bay south of Panarea.

 After sunset we anchored east of Marina Corta, Lipari and had a good dinner at Kasbah.
 Early on August 16th we sailed west to Palermo and spent the night at anchor in Mondello Bay.
 Next day afternoon we moored in Palermo at SalPancore and had dinner at Cibus,

 After a day visiting the markets and sights of Palermo we waited for two more crew-members to continue our cruise.

 This cruise took 13 days with 83 hours sailing a distance of 375sm.
-You can look at the track with Google Earth, just click on sojAug12.kmz
+You may download our track in gpx-format or view it directly on Google Maps.

 Saturday, August 18, 2012